 It’s as if your brain is actually thousands of brains working simultaneously.

-Animation: How the Brain Works: The Thousand Brains Theory of Intelligence
+Video: The Thousand Brains Theory of Intelligence

 This paper proposes a network model composed of columns and layers that performs robust object learning and recognition.
 The model introduces a new feature to cortical columns, location information, which is represented relative to the object being sensed.